Skau/ItchPatcher/README.md

 Note: Currenly only supports compressed files, so remember to zip your packaged game before uploading them to the release.
 This is what butler recommends anyways for faster uploads.

-## Other commands
+## Arguments

+- *$ listener.py -h* - print arguments available
+- *$ listener.py -run* - will start the listening server.
+This is not strictly needed (not passing any arguments will do the same thing), it's just there for the sake of completeness.
-- *$ listener.py help* - will print this readme.
+- *$ listener.py -readme* - will print this readme
-- *$ listener.py itch "repo" "filepath"* - will use the itch project associated with the repo (or prompt you to add it) in config.ini and patch the project with the specified file directly.
+- *$ listener.py -itch -repo -path* - will use the itch project associated with the repo, or prompt you to add it if not there, in config.ini and patch the project with the specified file directly.
 This allows you to use the service without the webhook part, just as a shortcut instead of using butler directly.
+Example: -itch -repo -Skau/ItchPatcher -path "path/to/file/file.zip"
-- *$ listener.py stats* - will iterate through all GitHub repositores and list overall commits, code additions and code deletions.
+- *$ listener.py -stats* - will iterate through all GitHub repositores and list overall commits, code additions and code deletions.